flightaware/tclrmq/README.md

     Either 0 or 1, but deafults to 1.
 Controls whether to use this [RabbitMQ extension](https://www.rabbitmq.com/specification.html).

+* __-maxTimeout__

+    Integer seconds to wait before timing out the connection attempt to the server.
+Defaults to 3.

+* __-autoReconnect__

+    Either 0 or 1, but defaults to 1.
+Controls whether the library attempts to reconnect to the RabbitMQ server when the initial call to _Connection.connect_ fails or an established socket connection is closed by the server or by network conditions.

+* __-maxBackoff__

+    Integer number of seconds past which [exponential backoff](https://cloud.google.com/storage/docs/exponential-backoff), which is the reconnection strategy employed, will not go.
+Defaults to 64 seconds.

+* __-maxReconnects__

+    Integer number of reconnects to attempt before giving up.
+Defaults to 5.

 * __-debug__

     Either 0 or 1, but defaults to 0.
 Controls whether or not debug statements are printed to stderr detailing the operations of the library.

+### attemptReconnect

+Takes no arguments.
+Using the _-maxBackoff_ and _-maxReconnects_ constructor arguments, attempts to reconnect to the server.
+If this cannot be done, and an _onFailedReconnect_ callback has been set, it is invoked.

 ### closeConnection